 Don’t get stuck with unnecessary risk.
 Whether it’s in the drafting, or negotiation process, mitigate problems with these best practices.

-Lack of transparency is a recipe for errors: from frustrating scope creep, and revenue loss, to contract clause errors, and increase costs.
+First of all, lack of transparency is a recipe for errors.
+This could be anything from frustrating scope creep, and revenue loss, to contract clause errors, and increase costs.

 Errors are never deliberate, but deliberately eschewing a system that allows you more transparency is a mistake.
-The errors then become burdens that cause unnecessary lag and disruption to your business deals and processes.
+The errors then become burdens that cause unnecessary lag and disruption to your business processes.

-Contract errors are difficult to enforce, can be difficult to fix, and can end in canceling a crucial contract altogether.
+Unfortunately, contract errors are difficult to enforce, difficult to fix, and can end in canceling a crucial contract altogether.

-- Transparency means that vague language is reviewed and replaced with more specific, agreed-upon language.
+- Transparency means that you replace vague language with more specific, agreed-upon language.

 - Clear-up any misunderstanding in how you use terms by creating clear definitions of key terms.